What is Gazumping and is it Legal?

 2. Get a mortgage in principle

-Sorting out a mortgage in principle is vital to prepare in advance.
-A mortgage in principle is a conditional offer made by a mortgage lender stating that they will ‘in principle’ give you a loan up to a certain amount if the conditions are met.
-Having this completed early will speed up the process and sell you as an organised and appealing buyer.
+A mortgage in principle is a conditional offer made by a mortgage lender stating that it will ‘in principle’ give you a loan up to a certain amount.
+Having this completed early will speed up the process and position you as an organised and appealing buyer.

 3. Work quickly

 Try to reduce the number of delays by moving the process along quickly.
-Once the contracts have been exchanged the sale is legally binding so it’s better to get to this stage as soon as possible.
 The quicker you hire a solicitor and surveyor the better.
 Compare My Move has the perfect tools to allow you to compare quotes and find a professional, verified conveyancer, saving you both time and money.

 4. Ask for the property to be taken off the market

-It’s not always possible but taking the property off the market reduces the exposure the property has and limits the number of potential buyers who can provide the seller with counteroffers.
+If you ask the seller to take the property off the market, it will reduce the exposure the property has and limit the number of potential buyers who might make a counteroffer.

 5. Build a relationship with the seller

 The better the relationship you have with the seller, the more likely they are to favour you as a buyer.
-Keep them informed with what you’re doing and how close you are to completing the process.
+Keep them informed with what you’re doing and how close you are to being ready to exchange contracts.